-The things or actions which make a fast void (batil) are 10:
+The things or actions which make a fast void (batil) are 10 in number:

 - 1. and 2.
-Eating or drinking anything.
+Eating or drinking;

 - 3. Sexual relation;

-- 4. Speaking, writing or conveying by sign any lie about Allah, Prophets, Imams, or Bibi Fatima (s.a.);
+- 4. Speaking, writing, or conveying by sign any lie about Allah, Prophets, Imams or Fatima az-Zahra'.

-- 5. Submerging the head in water;
+- 5. Submerging the head in water.

-- 6. Conveying thick dust, smoke or steam up to throat; - 7.
-Vomiting intentionally; - 8.
-Doing any such thing by which semen comes out; - 9.
-Enema with liquid; - 10.
-Remaining in the condition of Janabat, Haiz or Nifas up to Subh as-Sadiq.
+- 6. Conveying thick dust, smoke or steam up to throat.

+- 7. Vomiting

+- 8. Doing any such thing by which semen comes out.

+- 9. Enema with liquid

+- 10. Remaining in condition of Janabat, Haidh or Nifas till Subh e-Sadiq
-Note 1:

-All these things break the fast if they are committed intentionally.
-If a person forgets that he is fasting, and eats or drinks, his fast is correct.
-Likewise, if he vomits involuntarily, or speaks something about God or Imams which he thinks is correct (though in fact it is wrong), or somebody else pushes him into water and his head goes into welter; or he sees a dust coming towards him and tries his best to protect himself from it but still inhales some of it involuntarily, his fast is correct.
+Note 1: All these things break the fast if committed intentionally.
+If a person forgets that he is fasting and eats or drinks, his fast is correct.
+Likewise, if he vomits involuntarily, or speaks something about God and Imams which he thinks is correct (though in fact it is wrong), or someone else pushes him into water and his head goes into water, or he sees smoke coming and tries his best to protect himself from it but still inhales something involuntarily, his fast is correct.

-Remaining in the condition of Janabat makes fast batil in the month of Ramadhan and in its Qadha only.
+Note 2: Remaining in condition of Janabat makes fast batil in moth of Ramadhan and its Qadha' only.
 Other fasts are not affected by it.

-Not doing Ghusl (or Tayammum. if allowed) of Haiz, or Nifas before Subh as-Sadiq (true dawn) makes the fast Batil in the month of Ramadhan only.
-Other fasts (including the Qadha of Ramadhan) are not affected by it.
+Note 3.
+Not doing Ghusl (or Tayamum if allowed) of Haiz, or Nifas before Subh e-Sadiq (true dawn) makes the fast Batil in the month of Ramadhan only, Other fasts including the (Qadha' of Ramadhan) are not affected by it.

-When a fast is broken by any of the above-mentioned Muftirat, or when a person does not keep fast (without any excuse, i.e. illness or travel), he has to pay Kaffara, in addition to its Qadha.
+Note 4.
+When a fast is broken by any of the above mentioned Muftirat, or when a person does not keep fast without any excuse, i.e. illness or travel), he has to pay Kaffara, in addition to its Qadha' not required